 Galveston Bay Sediment Toxic Content

 Texas’ Oil Spill Prevention and Response program is world-renowned for its proactive and preventive initiatives to keep oil out of our water.
-However, on average, 175 oil spills have still been reported every year in Galveston Bay since 1998.
+However, on average, 238 oil spills have still been reported every year in Galveston Bay since 2003.
 Most spills are small—less than five gallons—while some are large, such as a September 2016 shipping vessel incident that released 88,000 gallons of diesel fuel into the Houston Ship Channel.
-The total number of spills has remained consistent since 2001 and maintains a grade of C. The previously mentioned September 2016 incident lead to a decline in the grade for volume spilled, receiving an F.
+The total number of spills has declined since 2004 and earned a grade of B. In 2017, there were no large oil spills, leading to a grade of A for volume spilled.